TrinityCore/tc-wiki/database/master/world/disables.md

 &nbsp;

 #### DISABLE_TYPE_VMAP
-If sourceType = DISABLE_TYPE_SPELL: Specifies who the spell is disabled for.
+> Specifies on which map should be vMap disabled {.is-info}

 | Value | Type |
 | --- | --- |
 | 1 | VMAP_DISABLE_AREAFLAG |